Lorillard Tobacco Company

 At the end of the nineteenth century, P. Lorillard and Company stood as one of the leading recognized brand-name manufacturers in America, one of the oldest manufacturers of tobacco products, and was the nation's largest manufacturer of tobacco.
 It became synonymous with the production of all manner of tobacco including snuff, plug, chewing, and smoking tobacco, numbering over 160 brands.
 In 1883, the company reported sales of over $10 million a year in domestic and foreign trade from the production of over 25 million pounds of tobacco products.

 Lorillard developed mastery in the category of advertising: they paid farmers to allow painted signs on the sides of barns, included trade cards in their packaging, and offered premiums for other products.
 Lorillard may also be responsible for use of the "cigar store Indian" in association with the sale of tobacco as early as 1789 (James 16).
 Kent cigarettes were named for Herbert A. Kent, a board chairman and former president, who promoted the "Old Gold" brand of cigarettes.
-The "Old Gold" name in colored brick still appears on the circular chimney within the courtyard of the former Lorillard facility.
+The "Old Gold" name in colored brick once appeared on the circular chimney within the courtyard of the former Lorillard facility.

-This Jersey City-based national corporation began with Pierre Lorillard, a French Huguenot, who started making snuff in the Bronx, New York City, in 1760.
+The company's founder was Pierre Lorillard, a French Huguenot, who started making snuff in the Bronx, New York City, in 1760.
 The snuff factory site today is part of the New York Botanical Garden.
 Lorillard's sons Peter and George took over the business, setting the pattern for a long-term family involvement in the company.
 It was incorporated in 1891.

 Rick James, in his nominating report for the "warehouse district" of Jersey City for historic preservation, remarks that Siedler most likely led his partners to develop their company in Jersey City.
-Here the company could take avail itself of several advantages offered by the city: the Pennsylvania Railroad and Harsimus Yards for product distribution; a newly arrived immigrant labor supply; nearby port location for the importing of spices for the flavoring of its various tobacco brands; and a municipal water supply system for safety measures.
+Here the company could avail itself of several advantages offered by the city: the Pennsylvania Railroad and Harsimus Yards for product distribution; a newly arrived immigrant labor supply; nearby port location for the importing of spices for the flavoring of its various tobacco brands; and a municipal water supply system for safety measures.
 Fire prevention was of the utmost importance to Lorillard in safeguarding the firm's highly combustible products.
 Lorillard was noted for the installation of the latest automatic sprinkler system of the time in its manufacturing plant as well as for maintaining a detail of firefighters (15-17).

 In 1883, Industries of New Jersey, Hudson, Passaic, and Bergen Counties published the following description of the company: